Lead application Adaptive edge AI systems for industrial application

 VirtuSen

-With the help of virtual sensor technology and AI, it is intended to detect and compensate for disruptive influences on complex mechatronic systems such as high-precision drives with spatial resolution
+With the help of virtual sensor technology and AI, it is intended to detect and compensate for disturbing influences on complex mechatronic systems such as high-precision drives with spatial resolution

 Project